ryanvmenezes/purrr-unconference/script.md

 That’s the same table as above, which checks out.

-Now we can move to create our final data file, with the year column added to each data set.
+Now we can move to creating our final data file, with the year column added to each data set.
 Luckily there are handy tidyverse functions to deal with exactly this type of data structure.
 They are called `nest()` and `unnest()`.
 The former converts your data set into groups with